 The Kelty Late Start 2 tries its best with what it has to offer comfort and convenience.
 It has some novel features, like the pole sleeves at the corners, that are meant to make setup easier.
 It is relatively lightweight for a budget tent and has a nice mesh canopy that allows for stargazing.
 We don't think it is the most comfortable tent out there — we had a real issue with compromised pole integrity when we tensioned the fly.
 It comes in at a respectable price though.
-If you want a tent that is quick to pitch, or offers a lot of headroom, we would recommend the The North Face Stormbreak 2.
+If you want a tent that is quick to pitch, or offers a lot of headroom, we would recommend checking out the award winners in this review.

 Kelty Late Start 2 Review

 Compare prices at 3 resellers Pros: Lighter weight, Easy to set up, lots of mesh for stargazing